wp-plugins/wp-app-studio/readme.txt

 * Added Targeted Device feature to support mobile-first forms.
 * Added support for inline radio and checkboxes in forms.
 * Added element size(height) support in forms to better match size of the buttons.
-* Added multi-language support to Wp App Studio.
+* Added multi-language support to WP App Studio.
 Please contact us if you would like to help in translating WPAS to your own language.
 * Fixed various bugs reported by our customers in our backend servers.
 * Cleaned up some code in the plugin side and reorganized some forms to improve readability.
 * Fixed some tinymce bugs, upgraded to the latest version.